Generic selectors

 What’s the difference between Blue Panda Apisto and Panda Apisto?

-The Blue Panda Apisto (A. panduro) and the Panda Apisto (A. nijsseni) are closely related species in the same group that are sometimes confused in the trade.
-A. panduro males display more extensive blue body coloration with a distinct black caudal spot, while A. nijsseni males tend to have more black patterning overall with less vivid blue.
-The females of both species are similar, making positive identification easier when looking at mature males.
+The Blue Panda Apisto (A. panduro) and the Panda Apisto (A. nijsseni) are closely related species sometimes confused in the trade.
+A. panduro males display more extensive blue body coloration with a distinct black caudal spot; A. nijsseni males show more black patterning overall with less vivid blue coverage.
+Female identification is more difficult, mature males are the most reliable way to tell these two species apart.

 Do Blue Panda Apistos need RO water?

 It depends on your tap water.
-If your tap water is soft and slightly acidic (below 5 dGH, pH under 7.0), you may not need RO water at all.
+If your tap water is already soft and slightly acidic (under 5 dGH, pH below 7.0), you may not need RO at all.
 If your tap water is moderately hard or alkaline, blending with RO water is strongly recommended, especially for breeding.
-Many successful keepers use a mix of tap and RO water to achieve the soft, slightly acidic conditions this species prefers.
+Many successful keepers use a 50/50 to 70/30 tap-to-RO mix and adjust from there based on testing.

 Can I keep Blue Panda Apistos in a community tank?